anurag-sinha04/Eduora/README.md

 ## 💡 Solution

-Adaptora transforms learning by dynamically adapting content based on the user’s needs.
+Eduora transforms learning by dynamically adapting content based on the user’s needs.

 > 🏆 *“We don’t just make education accessible — we make it adaptable.”*